-Ozzv Osbourne has a urinary tract infection.
+- Ozzy Osbourne has a urinary tract infection.
 That's why he soaks himself in water at his concerts.
-You won't catch them mentioning that one on the Osbournes.

-My Aussie cousin Tasoula is the first person to turn up when I Google "Mastorakos."
+You won't catch them mentioning that one on the Osbournes. - My Aussie cousin Tasoula is the first person to turn up when I Google "Mastorakos."
 I'm so proud.
-I'm 15th.

-I've created a new word: jopeebee.
+I'm 15th. - I've created a new word: jopeebee.
 It is defined as "a word that Louis made up."
 Thus jopeebee is itself a jopeebee.
-Recursive word definition - exciting, no?

-Steven Wright is the master of the non-sequitur.
-I plan to master just plain old sequiturs at some point.

-Banff should be spelled Bamph! because then it would be spelled like the teleportation noise that NightCrawler life with a bathtub ...
+Recursive word definition exciting, no? - Steven Wright is the master of the non-sequitur.
+I plan to master just plain old sequiturs at some point. - Banff should be spelled Bamph! because then it would be spelled like the teleportation noise that NightCrawler makes.